 - Try to bend at the knees instead of at waist.

-- Avoid stress & be in relaxed form which will help you & your baby’s health.
+- Avoid stress and stay relaxed which will help you and your baby’s health.

 - Check your weight regularly.
 Follow BMI or healthcare provider advice to get the perfect weight details.